MicrosoftDocs/customer-insights/ci-docs/journeys/content-blocks.md

 # Create content blocks that you can reuse in multiple designs

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

+> [!NOTE]
+> Unless style is explicitly set in the element properties, default style will be replaced with Email theme style.

 Content blocks are pre-made pieces of content that you can insert into emails.
 They can contain text, images, links, buttons, and more – anything that can be used as content in an email.
 They also can include formatting and layout.
 When inserted, all of the content (including the layout, if present) contained within the content block becomes part of the email.